Looking for a Lenten craft for Catholic kids? Make a Stations of the Cross Paper Bag Book!

 Set the paper bag book aside.
 Write the name of one Station at the top of each card, then decorate as desired.
 Fold the ribbon in half and staple the loose ends to the edge of the page, then insert each card into a pocket.
 When you’re done, you should have a book that looks something like this:

 What I love the most about this book is the hands-on aspect.
 We’re all about manipulatives when it comes to prayer, and this is a perfect way to share the Stations of the Cross with little hands that like to touch, feel, and tug on things.
-I love it so much, in fact, that I’ve made this paper bag Stations of the Cross book an optional activity for Letters of Love’s third week of Lent.
-(If you’re following along and give it a go, please let me know how it turns out!)
+If you’re a visual person and could use an instructional video, check this out:

 In the end, the experience of finding our Stations of the Cross paper bag book brought back some really beautiful memories.
 It reminded me that even though my life with children is busy, hectic, and totally messy, it’s the chaos of this life that brings me closer to Christ.
 I’ll take the mess and the muss any day, if it means I still have these little people around to sanctify me.